hammerheim-game/hammerheim-rules/3-warbands/dwarven-treasure-hunters.md

 ﻿#### Dwarf Treasure Hunters

 Dwarfs are a grim and exceptionally proud people.
 They respect three things above all else: age, wealth and skill.
-It is no surprise then that these grim warriors can be found in Hammerheim searching for fame and fortune.
-Mark Havener gives full rules for including Dwarf warbands in Hammerheim.
+It is no surprise then that these grim warriors can be found in Mordheim searching for fame and fortune.
+Mark Havener gives full rules for including Dwarf warbands in Mordheim.
 Occasionally, a Dwarf noble will find himself in desperate times.
 His family hold may have been overrun by Goblins or Skaven, or he may have somehow disgraced himself and